-The #aCreativeDC FIELD GUIDES are local resources for the creative community:
+The #aCreativeDC RESOURCES are field guides for the creative community:

 whether you live, work, or visit DC - we got you.
-Check the FIELD GUIDES tab ^^ at top^^ for more.
+Check the RESOURCES tab ^^ at top^^ for more.

 recommends digital ways to stay up on IRL events, opportunities, and happenings